Constitution of Pakistan of 1962: Salient features of 1962 Constitution

-The 1962 Constitution like the previous constitution provided for unicameral legislature called National Assembly.
+The 1962 Constitution like the previous constitution provided for a unicameral legislature called National Assembly.
 Its total strength was 156 (later 218 and then 313, who were elected by the electoral college of Basic Democrats.
 Besides, certain seats were also reserved for women.
 Its term was 5 years, which was fixed.
-The members were elected on the basis of parity of representation between East and West wing.
+The members were elected based on parity of representation between the East and West wings.
 The proceedings of the Assembly might not be challenged in any court of law.
-Unlike the previous practices the members of the cabinet were not the members of the legislature.
-The ministers could attend its meetings but like US system neither the president nor his cabinet colleagues were responsible to it.
+Unlike the previous practices, the members of the cabinet were not members of the legislature.
+The ministers could attend its meetings but like the US system, neither the president nor his cabinet colleagues were responsible.